Myth: joining a MAT improves academic attainment

 Research by the Sutton Trust has found that two thirds of academy chains perform below average for disadvantaged pupils.
 It also concluded that too many chain sponsors, despite several years in charge of their schools, continued to struggle to improve the outcomes of their most disadvantaged students.

-Two thirds of head teachers believe that inequalities between schools are becoming wider as a result of current government policy, including the academy programme.
+A survey of almost 700 head teachers by UCL Institute of Education (IOE) in 2018 found that two thirds believed that inequalities between schools are becoming wider as a result of current government policy, including the academy programme.

 A school cannot decide to leave a MAT voluntarily, either to re-join the LA or join another MAT.
 But if the MAT trust collapses, walks away or is forced to give up the school by the Government, it will be transferred to a new trust, and parents and staff will have no say on which MAT this is.